De Immigrant Windmill

 REGULAR COUNCIL MEETING MINUTES

 Mayor Russell called the meeting to order at 5:30 PM and directed the city clerk to call the roll.
 On roll call Ald.
-Barb Mask, Gene Field, Margaret Crosthwaite, Dan Nederhoff, Sue Van Kampen, Len Janis, Mike Van Zuiden, and Howard Van Zuiden answered “present.”
-Also in attendance were Ed Cannon- City Administrator, Erin Wessels- Tourism/Community Services Intern, James Rhoades – Chief of Police, Bill Shirk- City Attorney and Dan Clark- Public Works Director.
+Barbara Mask, Gene Field, Margaret Crosthwaite, Sue Van Kampen, Len Janis, Mike Van Zuiden, and Howard Van Zuiden answered “present.”
+Ald.
+Dan Nederhoff was absent.
+Also in attendance were Ed Cannon- City Administrator, Bill Shirk- City Attorney, Dan Clark- Public Works Director, Regina Lehman- Tourism & Community Services Director, Amanda Fosdick- City Treasurer, Casey Simpson- Patrol Officer, and Clink Kettler- Zoning Officer.

 The pledge of allegiance was recited.
-Youth Pastor John Kershner delivered the invocation.
+Pastor gave the invocation.

 Mayor Russell asked if there were any questions or comments on the last regular meeting minutes.
+T&CS Director Lehman clarified that 180 people came off the American Queen at their last visit and the soap box derby for the Fall Festival will be on 9th Avenue.
 With no further discussion Ald.
-Nederhoff motioned, seconded by Ald.
-Janis to approve the May 18, 2015 Regular Council Meeting minutes.
-Roll call vote/ 8 yes/ motion carried.
+Janis motioned, seconded by Ald.
+Van Kampen to approve the September 8, 2015 Regular Council Meeting minutes.
+Roll call vote/7 yes, 1 absent/ motion carried.

 OLD BUSINESS: